Treefrog/Handbook/Manual/Benefits.md

 > We want all Frogs to be healthy and protected from harm.

-*Sickness and bad things happen to good people.
-We should accept this and try to leverage the size of Treefrog to help the whole team look and feel better as much as we can.*

-The following is a brief description of Treefrog’s benefit program.
-Upon eligibility, you will receive a more detailed and comprehensive package.
-All full-time Frogs are eligible to participate in the program following his or her 3-month observation period.
-Participation in the program is mandatory unless proper documentation is provided detailing involvement in a spouse’s benefit plan.
-Benefit programs are in place for:

-1. Extended Health Care
-2. Dental Care
-3. Long Term Disability
+All full-time Frogs are eligible to participate in our Treefrog Benefits plan following their 3 month probation period.
+Upon eligibility, you will receive a more detailed and comprehensive plan overview.

-All dental and health forms should be submitted directly to the provider and directly by Frogs.
-Any changes to personal data, including dependent information, needs to be communicated promptly to the Controller to avoid interruptions in benefit involvement.
+All dental and health forms should be submitted directly to the provider by Frogs.
+With the exception of vision care.

+Any changes to personal data, including dependent information, needs to be communicated promptly to the Manager, Talent and Culture to avoid interruptions in benefit involvement.

-### Everyone Must Comply
+### Everyone Must Participate

-Not only because our benefits providers require it but also because we genuinely want people to be happy and healthy.
-We are not going to help you avoid the system just because you think you are bullet-proof or luckier than other people.

-Everybody gets sick.
-Everybody has issues.
-We want everyone to be protected.
+As per our policy, participation in the Treefrog benefits plan is mandatory unless you have coverage under a spouse's extended health care plan.

+If you are covered under a spouse's plan, Health, Dental and life insurance can be waived but Long Term Disability (LTD)and Accidental(ADD)insurances are mandatory.

 ### Voting for Benefits